I definitely want to eat this when I go to Aomori! B-class gourmet food that you can't find in other prefectures! 5 selections

 Senbei soup is a local dish of Hachinohe City, Aomori Prefecture, and is a historic hotpot dish that is said to have originated in the late Edo period and is made with a soy sauce base and many other ingredients such as carrots, mushrooms, and burdock root, as well as Nanbu rice crackers.

-When you hear B-grade gourmet food, you tend to think of eating it at a local shop, but Hachinohe Senbeijiru is actually sold as a Nambu rice cracker made exclusively for hot pots, and the number of tourists who buy it as a souvenir has increased in recent years.
-I am.
+When you hear about B-grade gourmet food, you tend to imagine eating it at restaurants in the area, but Hachinohe Senbei soup is sold in Nanbu Senbei, a special type of hotpot, and the number of tourists who are bought as souvenirs has been increasing in recent years.

 INFORMATION